A Castle for Christmas

-A Castle for Christmas is a 2021 American Christmas romantic comedy film directed by Mary Lambert.
+A Castle for Christmas is a 2021 American Christmas romantic comedy film directed by Mary Lambert, and starring Brooke Shields and Cary Elwes.

+Bestselling author Sophie Brown journeys to Scotland, both to avoid outrage towards her latest book and to find inspiration to write her next one, but she unexpectedly falls in love with a castle – unexpectedly connecting with its curmudgeonly duke owner.

 The film was released on November 26, 2021, by Netflix.

 Plot

 Best-selling American author Sophie Brown travels to Scotland to escape the backlash from her last book, as fans were upset she killed off the male lead as she recently divorced.
-It was compounded by a very angry television interview.
+It was compounded by a very angry interview on the Drew Barrymore Show.

-Visiting her father's ancestral village, Dunbar, Sophie is warmly welcomed.
+Visiting her father's ancestral village Dunbar, Sophie is warmly welcomed.
 People there love her books, even the last one.
-Shown the nearby castle, Dun Dunbar, where her grandfather had worked as a groundskeeper by a man she'd first seen in the village, he abruptly turns her out when Sophie explores a section of the house he'd warned was private.
+Shown the nearby castle, Dun Dunbar, where her grandfather had worked as a groundskeeper by a man she had first seen in the village, he abruptly turns her out when Sophie explores a section of the house he had warned was private.

 Back in the B&B, the local knitting club befriends Sophie.
 All fans of her books, they get her to join.
-Chatting about their personal details.
-Sophie tells them about her daughter Lexie and mentions her recent divorce.
-She talks about her dad Callum McGuinty, whose father had worked at the castle, one of them actually had known him.
+Chatting about their personal details, Sophie tells them about her daughter Lexie and mentions her recent divorce.
+She talks about her dad Callum McGuinty, whose father had worked at the castle, which one of them had actually known.

 Discovering the castle is for sale, Sophie meets the Duke who owns it, Myles Dunbar.
-Both are appalled to see they'd met there the previous day.
-Sophie feels she's fallen in love with Dun Dunbar, but must face off with the ill-tempered Myles.
-Initially refusing to sell, he's warned he has no choice.
+Both are appalled to see they had met there the previous day.
+Sophie feels she has fallen in love with Dun Dunbar, but must face off with the ill-tempered Myles.
+Initially refusing to sell, he is warned he has no choice.
 Myles approaches Sophie at the pub and proposes a deal: 90 day escrow, non-refundable deposit and they both live there simultaneously for the three months.

-Sophie is given a new tour of the castle, focusing on its problems: no electricity in some rooms, old wiring, leaky roof, half of the fireplaces are inoperable, no heat upstairs, iffy plumbing, wifi and cell service intermittent and Myles gives her a room that's falling to pieces.
+Sophie is given a new tour of the castle, focusing on its problems: no electricity in some rooms, old wiring, leaky roof, half of the fireplaces are inoperable, no heat upstairs, iffy plumbing, wifi and cell service intermittent.
+Myles gives her a room that is falling to pieces.
 Sophie shows him a door jamb with her last name carved into it, which her father had done as a child when trespassing, resulting in her grandfather getting sacked and their moving to the US.